zgallagher29/COMP330HW1/Documentation/README.md

 To run:
-1) Clone the project into C9 or whichever
+1) Clone the project into C9 or the IDE of your choice

-java: Note.java, main.java, REGEX_class.java, TopologicalSort_class.java, hashmap_class.java, Files (sconeRecipe.txt, sushi-cookbook)

-1) File: Note.Java

-This is a class
-//include more info

-Methods in Note.Java:

-1) start()

-This method reads in the file, asks the user what word they are looking for, and then will store them into a hashmap.

-2) method2()

-Writes the hashmap to a file.

-2) main.java
+2) Open up main.java and build/run it

-//implements REGEX_class

-3) REGEX_class.java
+3) "What is the name of the folder/directory?" will pop up on the screen
+4) Enter the folder/directory you're looking for
+5) Enter if you are looking for a unique identifiers, reference, person, topic, or keyword
+6) When 'Time for Regex' pops up enter the folder/directory again
+7) A file will be written () with all of the mentions, topics, references, keywords, and identifiers
+8) The files will be returned topologically based upon their references